THE PRICE OF POWER by Nikhil Kalyanpur

 Krippner's logic becomes the premise for the first archetype of the GM approach:

 So in these systems, consumption isn’t primarily wage-driven.
 It’s debt-driven.
-While this was spelled out by a few different scholars initially, the most comprehensive description of the model comes from Alex Reisinbichler and Wiedemann.
+While this was spelled out by a few different scholars initially, the most comprehensive description of the model comes from Alex Reisenbichler and Wiedemann.
 They point to two channels that have particularly helped substitute borrowing for wage growth: housing and personal debt.

 1. The Housing Channel

-You take on leverage to buy your house - via a mortgage - but then the house lets you lever up even more.
+In other words, you take on leverage to buy your house - via a mortgage - but then the house lets you lever up even more.

 This mechanism is especially powerful in asset-based welfare systems, where social spending is limited and wealth accumulation (usually via housing) plays an outsized role in ensuring security.
 In such regimes, housing markets become central to macroeconomic management.
 Rising home values are not just good news for individuals.
 They’re the engine of the national growth model.